 ‘His hands were down my skirt and up my skirt…’

-(Ben Sellers, Liberty Headlines) Left-wing efforts to suppress a major breaking story about a rape accusation involving Democratic presidential contender Joe Biden seemed to have failed after the Twitter hashtag #IBelieveTara and other variants began trending Thursday.
+(Ben Sellers, Liberty Headlines) Left-wing efforts to suppress a major breaking story about a sex assault accusation involving Democratic presidential contender Joe Biden seemed to have failed after the Twitter hashtag #IBelieveTara and other variants began trending Thursday.

 Meanwhile, the response from deranged Biden supporters signaled not only that the #MeToo-era mantra of “Believe Women” had come to an end, but that it had been replaced with a newfound license for vicious smear attacks against rape victims.